 With the cost of most things continually on the rise, it is pleasing to note the price of our intelligent gadgets and that of compute power continues to fall.
-The cost of computing power dropped again with the introduction of the Raspberry Pi (RPi) — an ARM processor based Linux workstation the size of a credit card (see Figure 1).
+The cost of computing power dropped again with the introduction of the Raspberry Pi (RPi) — an ARM processor based Linux workstation the size of a credit card (see Figure 1 at top).

 This computing marvel was developed in the UK by the Raspberry Pi Foundation (a UK registered charity) with the idea of getting students interested in computer science by making it cheap enough for anyone to afford, and fun enough to capture their interest.
 The Raspberry Pi Foundation understands computers and programming are integral to the future, but noticed fewer students getting into computer science.
 With the RPi, they hope to rekindle the excitement over microprocessors that many of us felt in the 1970s and 1980s.
 I, for one, caught the computer bug at that time and haven't ever gotten over it.

 While the Raspberry Pi Foundation’s focus is on the educational market, there has been major demand for RPis in the DIYer/hacker community.
 A Google search for Raspberry Pi on the Internet will net you seemingly endless projects people are powering with RPis.

 It is important to note an RPi is a bare bones single board computer built as inexpensively as possible.
 When you buy an RPi, you don’t get a case, power supply, display, keyboard, mouse, cables, or storage device.
 All peripherals must be purchased separately.
 The idea is to connect your RPi to a USB power source, a TV set with HDMI input, a USB keyboard, and mouse.
 Even with the additional cost of the required peripherals, a computer system based on an RPi is still a bargain.

 |Memory||256 MB shared with GPU||512 MB shared with GPU|

 |Video Outputs||HDMI and composite video|